Plande will assist in a professional, personal and cost-effective manner. We have huge experience in the complex

 Good working relationship with Local Planning Authorities

 We have a good working relationship with a wide range of Local Authorities and a proven ability to obtain planning permission.
 Even where other firms have previously failed.

 We offer a wide range of skills and negotiate effectively with Local Planning Authorities.
-At the pre-application stage and throughout the planning process to ensure that a site’s development potential is maximised.
+At the pre-planning application advice stage and throughout the planning process to ensure that a site’s development potential is maximised.

 Improving your chances of planning permission

 Appointing Plande will substantially improve your chances of success – reduce the need for multiple applications, costly design changes & unnecessary consultants and reports.

 Guiding you through the planning permission maze

 The planning system has become very complex.
 Plande assists in explaining and simplifying the process.

 We will guide you through the maze of legislation and regulations, providing recommendations and advice along the way, facilitating, and often exceeding your goals and aspirations.

 Keeping clients up to date and informed